squaresLab/BugZoo/docs/cli/source.rst

 ---------------------

-This command can be used to update the files used to specify and construct the the artefacts or tool, provided by their associated sources, as shown below.
+This command can be used to update the files used to specify and construct the the bugs or tool, provided by their associated sources, as shown below.
-Note that this command does not attempt to install/rebuild the artefacts or tool associated with each source -- it is the user's responsibility to call `tool install` or `artefact install` where appropriate.
+Note that this command does not attempt to install/rebuild the bugs or tool associated with each source -- it is the user's responsibility to call `tool install` or `artefact install` where appropriate.

 .. code-block:: bash

-  $ repairbox source update
+  $ bugzoo source update
   updating sources...
   ...